Posted on Mon, 8 Sep 2014 17:33:03 UTC

 Posted on Tue, 17 Apr 2012 12:03:49 UTC

-Earth Day 2012 takes place this Sunday, with events planned held worldwide to increase awareness and appreciation of the Earth's natural environment.
-So, it's a good time to see what you can do at your agency to save both resources and money.
+Earth Day, or any day, is a good time to see what you can do at your agency and home to save both resources and money.

-Consider using this PPE safety video in your EMT Basic or Refresher Class.
+Consider using this PPE safety video in your EMT course or refresher class

 My most recent healthcare provider recertification was memorable for all of the things the instructors did well.